Olympus TG-5 vs Sony A9

 It is notable that the A9 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-Both the TG-5 and the A9 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the A9 does not have a direct predecessor.
+The A9 is a recent model that features in the current product line-up of Sony.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 Review summary: Olympus TG-5 vs Sony A9

 So what is the bottom line?
 Is there a clear favorite between the Olympus TG-5 and the Sony A9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Ready to shoot: Has a lens built-in, whereas the A9 requires a separate lens.